sidd-harth/kc-flux/lab7/step9.md

 </details>

-> Check the Message of Previous command, it should mention
+> Check the Message of Previous command, it should mention,

 > `successful scan, found 1 tag`